Political Science Scholarships & Awards

 The Harry S. Truman Scholarship awards $26,000: $2,000 for the senior year and $24,000 for graduate study for students committed to public service.
-U.S. citizens of any age who are in the upper quarter of their class (usually a minimum 3.5 GPA) are eligible to apply.
+U.S. citizens who are in the upper quarter of their class (usually a minimum 3.5 GPA) are eligible to apply.
 Applicants must have outstanding academic and service records and plan to pursue graduate programs geared toward public service.
 Students must apply during their junior year.
-(Exception: students who plan to enroll as fifth-year seniors may apply during their fourth year.)
+Students who plan to enroll as fifth-year seniors may apply during their fourth year.

 The American Institute for Foreign Study (AIFS) annually offers up to 150 semester scholarships of $1,000 each.
 There are also 50 scholarships of $750 for summer study.
-The awards offset fees and travel expenses at AIFS programs in select international universities (list available with application).
+The awards offset fees and travel expenses at AIFS programs in select international universities (a list available upon applying).
 Candidates must show leadership potential and involvement in extra-curricular activities centered around multi-cultural and international issues.
-Preference is given to full academic year study.
+Preference is given to full-academic-year study.

-IES commits up to $1.7 million each year to scholarships and financial aid programs because of their firm belief that financial limitation should not prevent a qualified student from participating in an IES program.
-Applicant may apply for multiple scholarships, but only one scholarship will be awarded per student and a seperate application is required for each scholarship.
+IES commits up to $1.7 million each year to scholarships and financial aid programs because of their firm belief that financial limitation should not prevent qualified students from participating in an IES program.
+Applicants may apply for multiple scholarships, but only one scholarship will be awarded per student and a separate application is required for each scholarship.